 Image by Vladimir Zhoga Shutterstock

 In the 5th century Vakhtang Gorgasali replaced Mirian’s church with a stone one, and the present building was constructed between 1010 and 1029 under Patriarch Melqisedek.
-It's still one of the most beautiful churches in the country.
+Now a millennium old, it's still one of the most beautiful churches in the country.